CommandPost/CommandPost-Website/docs/privacy.md

 * The location of the CommandPost app bundle in your filesystem, is collected (e.g. `/Applications/CommandPost.app`).
 * The location of the CommandPost extensions you use, is collected (e.g. `/Applications/CommandPost.app/Contents/Resources/extensions/ipc/internal-ipc.so`).
 * User-created CommandPost scripts/plugins are not collected or transmitted, nor is any personal data that may be stored by CommandPost (e.g. the contents of your clipboard, or the contents of Lua variables).
-* When you "Provide Feedback" via the CommandPost menu bar, you can optionally supply your full name and email - however you have the choice of submitting anonymously.
-Submitting feedback will email your message to the CommandPost Developers.
+* When you **Provide Feedback** via the CommandPost menu bar, you can **OPTIONALLY** supply your full name, email and a screenshot of your current screen - however you have the choice of submitting anonymously.
+Submitting feedback will **email** your message to the CommandPost Developers.
 * Our website is hosted by GitHub.
-You can read GitHub's Privacy Policy [here](https://help.github.com/articles/github-privacy-statement/).
+You can read GitHub's Privacy Policy [here](https://help.github.com/articles/github-privacy-statement/){target="_blank"}.
 * Our User Guide & Developers Guide is hosted by GitBook.
-You can read GitBook's Privacy Policy [here](https://legacy.gitbook.com/privacy).
+You can read GitBook's Privacy Policy [here](https://legacy.gitbook.com/privacy){target="_blank"}.

 ---